ArtifactDB/uzuki2/README.md

 The contents of `values` is subject to some constraints:

+- `"number"`: values should be JSON numbers.
+  Missing values are represented by `null`.
-- `"integer"`: values should be JSON numbers that can fit into a 32-bit signed integer.
+- `"integer"`: values should be JSON numbers that can be represented by a 32-bit signed integer.
   Missing values may be represented by `null` or the special value -2147483648.
 - `"boolean"`: values should be JSON booleans or `null` (for missing values).
 - `string`: values should be JSON strings.
   `null` is also allowed and represents a missing value.

+For `type` of `"string"`, the object may optionally have a `format` property that constrains the `values`:

 - `"date"`: values should be JSON strings following a `YYYY-MM-DD` format.
   `null` is also allowed and represents a missing value.
 - `"date-time"`: values should be JSON strings following the Internet Date/Time format.